cloudmenson/Brevo__form-submissions/README.md

 ## Available Scripts

-You must first install npm i --force.\
+You must first install npm i --force

 We use --force to quickly bypass typescript settings.

 In the project directory, you can run: